DXHeroes/knowledge-base-content/practices/updating-dependencies.md

 You might need some of these changes urgently.
 Checking them regularly and updating them as soon as possible saves you time and money.
 You have to update the dependencies anyway, so why to postpone and, therefore, accumulate a maintenance debt?

-## Problems the Updated Libraries Solve
+## Problems the Updated Dependencies Solve

 - [Increased cost](/problems/increased-cost)
 - [Poor Code Quality](/problems/poor-code-quality)